oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

 ## Task 3: Complete Car Marketplace Workshop by Trading a Car - Add a car to dealer1 Inventory

 You will now create a car and simulate a transaction between the founder organization and a car dealer partner.
-When a car is added to the Marketplace, tokens are put on hold in the founder instance and then transacted with partner dealerships as necessary.
+When a car is added to the Marketplace, fiat tokens are put on hold in the founder instance and then transacted with partner dealerships as necessary.

  1. Go to AppBuilder --> Car Marketplace --> Run Application